Cobots and the Future of Advanced Robotics in Manufacturing

 If you’re interested in learning more about how collaborative robots could improve operations in your facility, reach out to our expert staff.

 Want to see how much you can save by purchasing a robot?
-Our Robotics Savings Calculator will help you estimate the three-year cost savings of implementing a robotic solution from John Henry Foster.
+Our Robotics Savings Calculator will help you estimate the three-year cost savings of implementing a robotic solution from JHFOSTER.
 Savings can be seen in cost of employee vs robot, savings in cost per production unit, and savings in operating cost per hour.